Marc-Aradillas/zillow_project/README.md

 | *churn* (target)        | True=1/False=0              | Whether or not the customer has churned                  |
 | *Additional Features*   | True=1/False=0              | Encoded values for categorical data                      |

+FIPS County Codes:

+* 06037 = LA County, CA
+* 06059 = Orange County, CA
+* 06111 = Ventura County, CA

 ## Steps to Reproduce

-1) Clone this repo following the code link at the top
+1) Clone this repo
-2) If you have granted access to the Codeup MySQL DB:
+2) If you have access to the Codeup MySQL DB:
-   - Save **env.py** in the repo with `user`, `password`, and `host` variables and add to .gitignore file
+   - Save **env.py** in the repo w/ `user`, `password`, and `host` variables
-   - Run jupyter notebook or VS Code file
+   - Run notebook
-3) If you don't have granted access:
+3) If you don't have access:
-   - Request access from Codeup staff
+   - Request access from Codeup
-   - Return to step 2
+   - Do step 2

-## Conclusions
+# Conclusions

-### Takeaways and Key Findings
+#### Takeaways and Key Findings
-* Phone service was found to be a driver of churn.
-* Internet service was not a driver of churn.
-* Monthly charges was found to be a driver of churn, higher charges for churn.

-### Recommendations

-* Check with the finance department to figure out if there are issues with the phone service option.
-* Check to see if multiple phone lines have a impact on churn.
+* The younger the property the better for property value
+* The bigger the living area the bigger the property value
+* Location matters for property value
+* Model still needs improvement

-### Next Steps
+### Recommendations and Next Steps

-* Given more time I could check what is causing the phone service leading to high churn.
+* It would nice to have the data to check if the included appliances or the type of heating services (gas or electric) of the property would affect property value
+* More time is needed to work on features to better improve the model
+    - latitude and longitude could hopefully give insights into cities and neighborhoods with higher or lower property values
+    - pools and garages could also be looked into